antmicro/rowhammer-tester/docs/source/lpddr4_test_board.md

 LPDDR4 Test Board
 :::

-LPDDR4 Test Board is a platform developed by Antmicro for testing LPDDR4 memory.
+The LPDDR4 Test Board is a platform developed by Antmicro for testing LPDDR4 memory.
 It uses the Xilinx Kintex-7 FPGA (XC7K70T-FBG484).

 The hardware is open and can be found on GitHub (<https://github.com/antmicro/lpddr4-test-board>).

 This Test Board supports interchangeable Test Beds that can be populated with various memories.
 Initially the LPDDR4 Test Board was meant to be used with [LPDDR4 Test Beds](lpddr4_test_bed.md).
 Currently it also supports [DDR5 Test Beds](ddr5_test_bed.md).

 For FPGA digital design documentation for this board, refer to the [Digital design](build/lpddr4_test_board/documentation/index.rst) chapter.